 In turn, your energy while playing became dominated by figuring out what these capsules were doing.
 It didn’t feel good to forget which capsules did what and then have a different event happen than you expected.

 Speaking of dice, Mario Party 9 also introduced the concept of different kinds of dice.
-Instead of collecting items, you could collect 1-2-3 Dice Blocks, or 4-5-6 Dice Blocks or Slow Dice Blocks so you could aim for a specific number.
+Instead of collecting items, you could collect 1-2-3 Dice Blocks, or 4-5-6 Dice Blocks, or Slow Dice Blocks so you could aim for a specific number.
 Mario Party 10, which repeated Mario Party 9’s all-in-a-vehicle style of gameplay, continued with this concept of multiple dice, introducing Double Dice Blocks into the mix.

 Meanwhile (touching on the handhelds for a short bit), Mario Party Star Rush introduced players to a mechanic of finding Mario characters scattered around the board game map, bringing them onto your team, and with them a special kind of Dice Block.

 Keep in mind, at this point throughout Mario Party‘s entire history, every character’s abilities were the same*.
-From the original when you could choose between Mario, Luigi, Peach, Yoshi, Wario, or Donkey Kong, this selection was purely aesthetic.
+Starting with the original when you could choose between Mario, Luigi, Peach, Yoshi, Wario, or Donkey Kong, this selection was purely aesthetic.
 And though the roster expanded over the years, it only did so aesthetically*.

-*In Mario Party 7, each pair of characters (Mario & Luigi, Peach & Daisy, etc.) had a special Orb that they could collect, which helped with character a little bit.
-Still, collecting these Orbs was inherently random, and still a few steps removed from characters having abilities that befit the type of game you’re playing.*
+*In Mario Party 7, each pair of characters (Mario & Luigi, Peach & Daisy, etc.) had a special Orb that they could collect, which helped with character variety a little bit.
+Still, collecting these Orbs was inherently random, and still a few steps removed from characters having abilities that befitted the type of game you’re playing.*